vickOnRails/whereapi-documentation/docs/searching.md

 ## Current Limitations

-Search is on the `name` field.
+Search is only available on the `name` field.
 So you have to know the name of the state you're searching for.
 Ideally, Search should work on all fields and should be full text, but this is a little complex for me to approach at the moment.

 I hope to implement it sometime in the future.